pengyang-zhou/blockchain-developer-bootcamp-final-project/README.md

 ### Contracts

 #### Compile
-1. Have ganache run local blockchain (In this project, development network is set to HTTP://127.0.0.1:8545).
+1. Have Ganache run local blockchain (In this project, development network is set to HTTP://127.0.0.1:8545).
 In {root}/truffle-config.js
    ```
     development: {
         host: "127.0.0.1",     // Localhost (default: none)